seojinpark/DeepPool/README.md

 127.0.0.1,3
 ```

 Now when you generate the job for your model, pass in the number of GPUs to be used.
-For `examples/resnetImported.py` that would be in line `cs.searchBestSplitsV3(GPU_count, global_batch_size)`, where `GPU_count` has a value of 4.
+For example, `python examples/resnetImported.py 4 128` will run on the 4 GPUs with a global batch size of 128, meaning the local batch size is 32.